runderwoodcr/infra-problem/README.md

 | `repo_name`             | Code Repository                   | `infra-problem` |
 | `repo_default_branch`   | Repository Default Branch         | `master`        |

+At minimum you need to modify the value of `node-key` to match an existing key pair in your AWS account.

 ### AWS Setup and IAM
 > Its assumed that you you know how to create IAM users/roles/policies in AWS so this will not be covered here